yuki-yano/fzf-preview.vim/README.md

 Thought is different from this plugin, [fzf.vim](https://github.com/junegunn/fzf.vim) has a lot of functions.
 [fzf.vim](https://github.com/junegunn/fzf.vim) has no preview of the project's file list and grep of the interactive project.

+## Feature

+1. Fzf can be operated using floating window (or any layout).
+2. Fast file and buffer search using fuzzy match and preview.
+3. All file and history search in the project.
+4. Real time preview of the selected file.
+5. Searching from file history file using oldfiles or mru.
+6. File search from git status with diff preview.
+7. It is possible to interactively execute grep from within the project by specifying the directory
+8. Highlight code in preview with bat or ccat.
+(Optional)
+9. Export fzf candidates to QuickFix

 ## Demo

 ### Project Files